 The exercise aimed to strengthen the working relationships between government and industry and played an important role in training people who would be involved in responding to a real disease outbreak.

-Exercise Minotaur was held to simulate an outbreak of foot-and-mouth disease.
+In 2002, Exercise Minotaur was held to simulate an outbreak of foot-and-mouth disease.
 It was the first exercise of its kind in Australia involving whole of government and industry.
 Minotaur led to significant improvements to Australia's preparedness for a major animal disease or pest emergency, in areas such as disease control, legislation, trade and communications.

 Who participated in Exercise Eleusis?